-This three-day course, which is designed to build off of the current Junos Security (JSEC) offering, delves deeper into Junos security.
+This five-day course, which is designed to build off of the current Junos Security (JSEC) offering, delves deeper into Junos security.

 Through demonstrations and hands-on labs, students gain experience in configuring and monitoring the advanced Junos operating system security features with advanced coverage of IPsec deployments, virtualization, AppSecure, advanced Network Address Translation (NAT) deployments, and Layer 2 security.
 This course uses Juniper Networks SRX Series Services Gateways for the hands-on component, but the lab environment does not preclude the course from being applicable to other Juniper hardware platforms running the Junos OS.
 This course is based on Junos OS Release 12.1R1.9.

 After successfully completing this course, you should be able to: